PauseAI/pauseai-website/src/posts/lobby-tips.md

 - It needs to be good, but it does not have to be perfect.
 Don't work on this for months!
 We don't have that time.
 - We already have some documents (join the [discord](https://discord.gg/2XXWXvErfA)!)
 - It should be short and to the point.
-Be clear about your advice: organize a summit about AI (existential risk) with the goal of discussing a pause.
+Be clear about your advice: [implement our proposals](/proposal), attend the [summit](/summit), form coalitions with other nations to achieve this.
 - Be clear about urgency.
 This is an emergency.

 ## Get signatures